lalelisealstad/mybook-dashboard/README.md

 # Developing:
-- make px padding smaller

 - adjust legends on the top and bottom rated authors, not nice on mobile
-- bok description three fig title should be shorter
 - adjust legends for popularity fig too, title not showing
 - adjust text size for lgends and maybe even ledengs to be below for time genre fig, and title and subtitle too long
-- try and remove whitespace on figures mobile: fig.update_layout( margin=dict(l=20, r=20, t=20, b=20),
-)
+- adjust text in legends, too big.

-- add row w a panel with incons showing some quick stats over books read the last year or month.
+- add row w a panel with some summary over books read, top author, number of books read this year and month, how many pages that is. and explain how to interact w figures.
-- change tables to, horisontal figure, one with mean rating top and count of read books by authors.
-- check all text, make similar to story graph
-- 0 rating should be changed to "not rated" in the ratings bar.
-- text that explains how to interact with the figures.
-- number of books read in year querter have subtext going into the graph

 ## Interactivity dashboard: